zukatechnologies/zuqa-agent-nodejs/zuqa-apm-http-client/README.md

 - `userAgent` - (required) The HTTP user agent that your module should identify it self as
-- `secretToken` - The Elastic APM intake API secret token
+- `secretToken` - The Zuqa APM intake API secret token
 - `serverUrl` - The APM Server URL (default: `http://localhost:32140`)
 - `headers` - An object containing extra HTTP headers that should be used when making HTTP requests to he APM Server